matt--williams/enroll-ui/agency-staff.md

   dateOfBirth: string; // will be converted to date object }

-export interface AgentRole extends Agency {
+interface AgentRole extends Agency {
   /**
    * ### Needed to terminate the link between agent and agency *